SoapboxSocial/soapbox-website/posts/introducing-minis.md

 ![Would You Rather Game](/blog/minis.png)

-We designed Minis to complement smaller and more intimate room sizes, users can now engage with one another in a way that has yet to be done before in the social audio scene.
+We designed Minis to complement smaller and more intimate room sizes, and users can now engage with one another in a way that hasn’t been done before in the social audio scene.
 We’re beyond excited to hear how Soapboxers will use Minis while chatting with current and new friends!

-## Get Creative
+## Rewarding creativity

-In addition to the release of Soapbox Minis, our team has also [built an Open-source SDK](https://github.com/SoapboxSocial/minis.js) to empower developers to build their very own Minis that interact with a live Soapbox room.
+In addition to the release of Soapbox Minis, our team has also [built an open-source SDK](https://github.com/SoapboxSocial/minis.js) so developers can build their very own Minis that interact with live Soapbox rooms.

 Soapbox truly wouldn’t be where it is today without feedback and support from our users.
-Thank you to everyone that has spoken up, shared the app with friends, and encouraged the success of the app.
-We would love to hear from you, if you’re an enthusiast or developer and have a great idea, [don’t hesitate to reach out](mailto:support@soapbox.social).
+Thank you to everyone that has spoken up, shared the app with friends and generally encouraged its success.
+We would love to hear from you!
+If you’re an enthusiast or developer and have a great idea, [don’t hesitate to reach out](mailto:support@soapbox.social).